Routing-based technique for defect mitigation in quantum error correction: Handling Single Ancilla Qubit Defect

-Compared to conventional superstabilizer-based approaches, Halma has the significant advantage that it does not sacrifice the distance of the code when handling ancilla qubit defects.
-In our simulation, we evaluated surface codes with one ancilla qubit defect at its center.
-The distances of the codes are $d = 4, 6, 8$, and for each code, we perform syndrome extractions for $d\times3$ rounds and calculate the logical error rate per round.
-We assume perfect initialization and final measurement, and the error budget we used refers to the recent experiential result by Google~\cite{acharya_quantum_2024}.
+We examined the performance of Halma on a single ancilla qubit defect, located at the center of surface codes with distance $d = 4, 6, 8$, and compared it with other approaches.

-As shown in Fig.~\ref{halma_vs_supstab}, our simulation shows a significant improvement in terms of the logical error rate per round compared to the standard superstabilizer approach.
+As shown in Fig.~\ref{halma_vs_supstab}(a), our simulation shows a significant improvement in terms of the logical error rate per round compared to the standard superstabilizer approach.

-We have also considered some other approaches such as Surf-Deformer~\cite{yin_surf-deformer_2024} which uses adaptive deformation.
-We found their logical error rate to be similar to that of Halma on one basis, but approaches that of the standard superstabilizer approach on the other basis, as shown in Fig.~\ref{halma_vs_surf_def}.

-LUCI is a more recent proposal from Google~\cite{debroy_luci_2024}, which also promises no distance reduction when handling ancilla qubit defects, at the expense of sacrificing the timelike distance of the code.
-We have manually written the circuits handling a single ancilla qubit defect in the center of a distance 4 surface code, following the procedure in their paper, and compared it with Halma in memory and stability experiments.

-We see from Fig.~\ref{halma_vs_LUCI} that Halma and LUCI have comparable performances in terms of logical memory, which is reasonable given that both approaches do not reduce the spacelike distance of the code.
+We also used manually written circuits on distance-4 surface code with defects, following the procedure of ~\cite{debroy_luci_2024}, to compare Halma with a more recent approach LUCI.
+We see from Fig.~\ref{halma_vs_supstab}(b,c) that Halma and LUCI have comparable performances in terms of logical memory, which is reasonable given that both approaches do not reduce the spacelike distance of the code.
 However, Halma has significantly better performance in a stability experiment in which 12 rounds of stabilizer measurements are performed~\cite{gidney_stability_2022}.
 This agrees with the fact that the timelike distance of Halma is twice as much as LUCI.
 This will make Halma more advantageous in performing logical operations on surface code with defects.